Just like trying to develop digital games, card/board game development is a double edged sword.

 To win, be first to achieve the best ‘hand’ 2 times.”

 Below is an introductory video with the rules available in the description

 Summoners of Emdara

-This was one of my first designs, inspired by a fun crazy concept Woestijn posted on twitter that had me going ‘that’s just so crazy it might actually work’ (The design space was crazy to wrap my head around, but it did indeed eventually work haha).
+This was one of my first physical card game designs, inspired by a fun crazy concept Woestijn posted on twitter that had me going ‘that’s just so crazy it might actually work’ (The design space was crazy to wrap my head around, but it did indeed eventually work haha).
 I was also been honored to be able to commission them for its art.

 The basic concept was a strange inverse Yu-Gi-Oh game with less cards and bloat, trying to lose points.

 It’s hard to describe just how weird it was developing the path to victory that way, not making it as simple as ‘gain negative points’, and the result is silly hectic fun with a lot of crazy combinations of circumstances and tough decisions in a compact deck.

 I want to wait until being able to produce a final intro video like Inris’s above before detailing it more, but here’s the rules light thematic introduction setting the tone.